zolex/vom/README.md

 ## Examples

-A few working examples are included in this repository.
-Head to the [examples](./examples) folder.
+The example from the above quickstart and some more working examples can be found in this repository.
+Head over to the [examples](./examples) folder.